Kerala CM hails completion of Kochi-Mangaluru natural gas pipeline project | Headlines

 ''GAIL authorities also stood by us in making this project come to life.
 I am extremely happy that our combined efforts have borne fruits,'' he said.
 Prime Minister Narendra Modi inaugurated the 450-km natural gas pipeline between Kochi and Mangaluru at the virtual event attended by dignitaries including governors and chief ministers of Kerala and Karnataka, Union Petroleum Minister Dharmendra Pradhan and authorities of GAIL.

 In a tweet after the inaugural function, Vijayan said, ''Another promise kept; the Government has been able to realize the Kochi-Mangaluru GAIL Pipeline.
 Today, @PMOIndia Shri @narendramodiji dedicated it to the nation.
 The success of the project is a manifestation of the change in the way business is conducted in the state.''
-Addressing the function, Vijayan said 414 kms of 450-km natural pipeline is in Kerala and the project could be completed after overcoming several roadblocks like court cases.
+Addressing the function, Vijayan said 414 kms of the 450 km natural gas pipeline is in Kerala and the project could be completed after overcoming several roadblocks like court cases.

 ''It was a daunting task to lay the pipeline through the thickly populated areas, hills and waterbodies,'' the chief minister recalled.
 He said the project will help significantly improve quality of life people in the state.